History of New Hampshire: Colonial period

 The relationship between Massachusetts and the independent New Hampshirites was controversial and tenuous and complicated by land claims maintained by the heirs of John Mason.
 In 1679, King Charles II separated New Hampshire from Massachusetts, issuing a charter for the royal Province of New Hampshire, with John Cutt as governor.
-New Hampshire was absorbed into the Dominion of New England in 1686, which collapsed in 1689.
+Cutt's administration was supposed to rule in favor of Robert Tufton Mason.
+When that did not happen, the Crown appointed Edward Cranfield as its royal enforcer.
+The backlash to his administration led to Gove's Rebellion.
+A consequence of the rebellion was that New Hampshire was absorbed into the Dominion of New England in 1686, which collapsed in 1689.
 After a brief period without formal government (the settlements were de facto ruled by Massachusetts) William III and Mary II issued a new provincial charter in 1691.
 From 1699 to 1741, the governors of Massachusetts were also commissioned as governors of New Hampshire.

 The province's geography placed it on the frontier between British and French colonies in North America, and it was for many years subjected to native claims, especially in the central and northern portions of its territory.
 Because of these factors, it was on the front lines of many military conflicts, including King William's War, Queen Anne's War, Father Rale's War, Dummer's War, and King George's War.
 By the 1740s, most of the native population had either been killed or driven out of the province's territory.